stella0000000/bikes-beats-beers-web/README.md

 ## Motivation
 - One day, my friend and I couldn't decide where to take a beer, so...
+I made the site Bikes Beats and Beers and to celebrate I took a bike ride one morning.
+Then!
+I was like why would I get a beer at 10:00 in the morning?
+So...

 ## Bikes beats and brews
 - Share your location, desired transit time, and cycling mood.